Ankita-agarwal2301/Learning_Angular/AngularkeepWithLogin/README.md

 2. `Edit` each note

- A - Make note clickable
+ - Make note clickable
- B - Record id of note clicked
+ - Record id of note clicked
- C - Open dialog that reads the id of note clicked
+ - Open dialog that reads the id of note clicked
- D - Fetch note by id
+ - Fetch note by id
- E - Update UI of Dialog with note data fetched by id F - Add component for Edit ng g c editopener
+ - Update UI of Dialog with note data fetched by id
+ - Add component for Edit ng g c editopener
- G - Edit component should open over the existing view
+ - Edit component should open over the existing view

 - Configure route for EditOpener